LogoLogo

 The Anvilogic App for Splunk contains a custom Splunk command that uses the HTTP Event Collector (HEC) to send results from threat identifiers into the events of interest index.
 This command is critical to the frameworks ability to store events for advanced correlation, and manages auditing on all objects.

-More information on the HEC and how to set it up can be found in Configure HTTP Event Collector on Splunk Enterprise in the Splunk Enterprise Getting Data In manual.
+More information on the HEC and how to set it up can be found in in the Splunk Enterprise Getting Data In manual.

 Perform the following steps to create inputs on a single search head.
 Some steps may vary if you are managing a search head cluster.